Spain, Portugal reject EU plan to cap natural gas use

 Spanish officials also noted their expanded infrastructure for importing LNG — liquified natural gas.
 With six plants in Spain and one in Portugal, they account for one-third of Europe’s LNG processing capacity.

-The reduced electrical connections and gas pipelines between Spain and France led to the EU allowing Iberian countries to install their own price control mechanisms this spring to tackle soaring energy costs.

-EU nations will discuss the proposed gas-saving measures at an emergency meeting of energy ministers next Tuesday.
+EU member states will discuss the proposed gas-saving measures at an emergency meeting of energy ministers next Tuesday.

 ___ AP writer Barry Hatton contributed to this report from Lisbon.